hungcq/knowledge-repo/finance/cfa/economics.md

 # Economics
 ## Demand & supply analysis
-- Price elasticity for Q = b - a x P: P0 / Q0 x a.
-P0: price at point x0.
 - Normal profit is the level of accounting profit such that implicit opportunity costs are just covered
 - -> = 0 economic profit
 - Giffen good: inferior good with income effect > substitution effect
 - -> Increase in price increase quantity demanded
 - Veblen goods: highly valued, high-priced "status" goods
 - -> Consumers may tend to buy more if its price rises
-- Slope of demand curve is slope of function of price in term of demand (b) : P = a - b.Q
+- Slope of demand curve is slope of function of price in terms of demand (b) : P = a - b.Q
-- -> Demand curve: P is y-axis, Q is x- axis -> present P in term of Q
+- -> Demand curve: P is y-axis, Q is x-axis -> present P in terms of Q
 ## Business structure
 - Collusion is less likely when companies have similar market shares -> higher competitive force
 - Dif degree of price discrimination for monopoly: